 Why is the DF-21D such a threat?

 The DF-21D is a hypersonic anti-ship missile employed by China’s People’s Liberation Army (PLA).
-The platform itself is a medium-range, road mobile ballistic missile.
-In fact, it’s the fastest anti-ship ballistic missile in service to any nation today.
+The platform itself is a medium-range, road-mobile ballistic missile.
 Once launched, the DF-21D follows a similar arc to that of an intercontinental ballistic missile, flying high into low earth orbit before deploying a hypersonic glide vehicle that can reach speeds as high as Mach 10 during its guided descent phase.
 Existing missile defense systems simply can’t intercept a target moving that fast, making it all but impossible to stop one of these missiles once it’s been fired.

 The strategic implications of China’s “Area-Denial Bubble”